smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleDataConsent/index.md

 Purpose
 : Request for driver's permission to RC module for the specified application

+RC.GetInteriorVehicleDataConsent is sent to the HMI if:
+1. The [access mode](../../common/enums/#rcaccessmode) is `ASK_DRIVER` and
-RC.GetInteriorVehicleDataConsent must be sent to HMI in case application in HMILevel FULL requested access to RC module that is already in use by another application.
+2. An application (in HMILevel FULL) requests access to an RC module that is already in use by another application.

+The `AUTO_ALLOW` and `AUTO_DENY` RC access modes are automatically handled by SDL.
+For more information about consent rules, see the [Remote Control Consent](https://smartdevicelink.com/en/guides/core/feature-documentation/remote-control-guide/#consent) section.

-HMI is expected to display a permission prompt to the driver showing the RC module and app details (for example, app's name).
+The HMI is expected to display a permission prompt to the driver showing the RC module and app details (for example, app's name).
 The driver is expected to have an ability to grant or deny the permission.

 !!! must